 Assessment for the paper consists of two elements.

 First, an exam at the end of the year that tests the students' knowledge of the material taught in the first part of the paper.
+There will be two formats for the exam:

+- For second-year students (HSPS part IIA): a two-hour, in person, closed book exam (in principle, hand-written unless having permission to type). - For third-year students (HSPS part IIB and H&P part II): a five-hour, online, open book exam (typed, but with an option to hand-write if preferred).

-This is, in principle, designed as a two-hour exam, although the specific mode of the exam will be confirmed.
-The exam has one question, divided into several sub-questions, which all candidates have to answer.
-A mock exam is included at the end of this paper guide, together with the examiners' reports from the last few years.
+The actual exam content will be the same for both formats (that is, there will be one exam for everyone).
+The marking process will take into account that exam scripts were produced under different circumstances, and will make sure that no students are particularly advantaged or disadvantaged as a result of the format under which they took the exam.
+The exam has one question, divided into several sub-questions, all of which candidates need to answer.
+A mock exam is included at the end of this paper guide, together with the examiners' reports from recent years.

 Second, a 5,000-word report on the data analysis project, which is due early in Easter term.

 Each assessment element makes up 50% of the overall mark for the paper.

-Information on the marking criteria for the exam and report is provided here.
+Information on the marking criteria for the exam and report can be accessed from this page.